Zogoo/simple-js/README.md

-# SIMPLE JS
+# Simple event dispatcher

-Panel related Object oriented js front-end very lite framework.
+Object oriented event dispatcher framework.

-Event will be register on html panel(some window of you ui, not each button and selector).
-And all events are catched by only one places, then event and items will be pass to panel-related object.

-Example: Use case
-1. Catching all events entire dashboard window
-2. User click dashboard refresh button
+This framework help you manage your JS code cleanly.
+Escpecially if your UI requires work on lot of events.

+# How it works

+It will catch events from entire page dispatch to your defined class with target object.
+With your defined class you can implement logics OOP programming style.

+For example: When you have dashboard page with lot of buttons.
+And when user click dashboard refresh button.

-3. Event and refresh button paramters are pass to Dashboard.js
+1. Event and refresh button's target objects are passes to Dashboard.js
-4. Dashboard.js is get data from back-end
-5. Calculate and update old status.

-That's it simple and fast.:+1:
+2. Dashboard.js can have ajax functions retreive all new data.
+3. Do some calculation in side of JS and update those data to UI.

 Manage your events and create your object oriented js structure.